Leeds General Infirmary: History

 The first hospital known as Leeds Infirmary was opened in 1771 on what is now the site of the former Yorkshire Bank in Infirmary Street off City Square, Leeds.
 Notably, the founding five physicians at the infirmary were all graduates of the University of Edinburgh Medical School.
-Construction of the current hospital on its new site in Great George Street started in 1863 to the designs of Sir George Gilbert Scott.
+Construction of the current hospital on its new site in Great George Street started in 1863 to the designs of Sir George Gilbert Scott and built by the Bradford firm, J and W Beanland.

 Before drawing up the plans Gilbert Scott and the Infirmary's Chief Physician, Dr Charles Chadwick, visited many of the great contemporary hospitals of Europe.
 They were particularly impressed by hospitals based on the pavilion plan recommended by Miss Florence Nightingale, and adopted this for the new Infirmary.
 It featured the latest innovations, with plentiful baths and lavatories throughout, and a system of hydraulic hoists to reduce the labours of attendants and nurses.
 However, the very high ceilings recommended by Nightingale meant that it could not be adequately heated, and doors to bathrooms were too narrow to admit a wheelchair.

 Though completed in 1868, it had no patients for the first year.
 Instead it actually housed a temporary loan exhibition (‘National Exhibition of Works of Art’), held to recover some of the £100,000 construction costs.
 Unfortunately, after half a million visitors, the profit came to only £5.
-It was officially opened on 19 May 1869 by Prince Albert, The Prince of Wales (later King Edward VII).
+It was officially opened on 19 May 1869 by Prince Albert, the Prince of Wales (later King Edward VII).

 The building was extended to designs by George Corson between 1891 and 1892.
 The Brotherton Wing, which now faces Millennium Square opened in 1940, the Martin and Wellcome Wings opened in the 1960s, the Worsley Building, which accommodates the Leeds Dental Institute and the Leeds School of Medicine, opened in 1979.
 The Clarendon Wing opened in 1984, replacing the former Leeds Women's and Children's Hospital, and now houses the Leeds Children's Hospital.
 The Jubilee Wing, named in celebration of the 50th anniversary of the National Health Service, which provides new Emergency Department services as well as housing regional cardiothoracic and neurosurgery facilities, opened in 1998.
 It is the main entrance and provides internal links to all other sections.